hyungkwonko/umato/evaluation/README.md

-# Run & Evaluate results both quantitatively and quanlitatively
+# Run & Evaluate results both qualitatively and quantitatively

 ## Training models & Generating embedding result
 We will generate embedding results for each algorithm for the comparison.
 The algorithms we will use are the following:
-- Topo-ae
 - t-SNE
+- Topological Autoencoder
 - UMAP
 - UMATO (ours, TODO)